alyasltd/football_big_data/README.md

 - **Player Club**: Tracks player affiliations with clubs and their tenure periods.
 - **Player Valuations**: Specific valuation details of players at different times.

+You can find the data here : https://data.world/dcereijo/player-scores.

 ## Tools and Technologies

 - **PySpark**: For large-scale data processing and analysis.